-Tag archive for: surgery
+Tag Archive for: surgery

 After winning MUSE’s Take-Off 3 competition, Drs.
 Herrero and Bonnel presented the PREPABLOC training program during the “Surgical Research and Innovation 2021” session at the National Academy of Surgery.
-The program was then awarded the prize for educational innovation!
+The program went on to win the Educational Innovation Award!
 Here’s a look back at this unique training program.

-PRÉPABLOC: a training program for the operating room professionals of tomorrow
+PRÉPABLOC: A training program for the operating room professionals of tomorrow

-Construction of the project
+Construction of the Project

-The launch of PREPABLOC stems from a co-creation initiative led by Dr. Herrero, with support from Dr. Ferrandis.
-A multidisciplinary team was assembled, comprising:
+The launch of PREPABLOC stemmed from a co-creation initiative led by Dr. Herrero, with support from Dr. Ferrandis.
+A multidisciplinary, multi-professional team was assembled, comprising:

 • The teaching staff at the CHU’s IBODE School,

-• the Assistant Chief Residents at the CHU and ICM hospitals,
+• Assistant Chief Residents at the CHU and ICM hospitals,

 • the LIRMM teams,